helq/report-hw1-IELE4014/01-intro&dataset.md

 in the paper is accuracy, or more precisely the "inverse" of accuracy, namely $error = 1 - acc$, and not any other measures like f1-score, recall or sensitivity, to name a few.
-No measures different to accuracy are required here given that the data is almost evenly distributed over to classes of similar sizes.
+No measures different to accuracy are required here given that the data is almost evenly distributed over two classes of similar sizes.

 [^urldataset]: The dataset can be found in
   <https://labrosa.ee.columbia.edu/millionsong/blog/11-2-28-deriving-genre-dataset>